Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Permits or Licenses

 Since sugar gliders are considered exotic animals, some states don’t allow the buying or selling of this species.
-You need to check your local state laws before you commit to purchasing a pair.
+You need to check your local state laws before you commit to purchasing them.

 Sugar gliders can be compatible pets in many situations.
 However, they are illegal to have as pets in individual states.
 Make sure to check your local laws before you buy a sugar glider.